aaronthorp/wp-plugin-musicfm-nowplaying/README.md

 ## Admin Panel

-The Admin panel will show the current playing song logged from the Automation as well as a playout history table.
+The Admin panel menu option will show the current playing song logged from the Automation updated as information is received as well as a playout history table of the recent songs logged.

 ![Admin Panel](https://github.com/aaronthorp/wp-plugin-musicfm-nowplaying/raw/master/images/mfmadmin.png)